George Polk: World War II

+Death

-Polk was found dead near the Port of Thessaloniki on Sunday May 16, 1948, shot at point-blank range in the back of the head, and with hands and feet tied.
+On Sunday May 16, 1948, Polk was found dead near the Port of Thessaloniki, shot at point-blank range in the back of the head, with his hands and feet tied.

-Polk had been covering the Greek Civil War in Greece between the Greek government and communists trying to seize control of the country.
-His intention was to meet the military leader of the communists, Markos Vafeiadis, for an interview.
+Polk had been covering the Greek Civil War between the Greek government and communists trying to seize control of the country.
+His intention was to meet and interview Markos Vafeiadis, a communist military leader.

-In his articles, he had alleged that a few officials in the Greek government had embezzled $250,000 in foreign aid ($2.5 million in 2016 dollars) from the Truman Administration, a charge that was never proved.
-Polk, sympathetic to the communists, had been particularly outspoken in his criticism of the Truman government's unqualified support for resistance by the "rightist authoritarian regime" in Greece to the communist attempt to seize power.
+In Polk's articles, he alleged that several officials in the Greek government embezzled $250,000 in foreign aid ($2.5 million in 2016 dollars) from the Truman administration, a charge that was never proved.
+Polk, sympathetic to the communists, was outspoken in his criticism of the Truman administration's unqualified support for resistance by the "rightist authoritarian regime" in Greece to the communist attempt to seize power.

+Aftermath

-In the late 1970s, the story emerged as to how AMAG (American Mission for Aid to Greece) authorities helped the Greek Police frame two young communists for his death.
+In the late 1970s, details emerged on how American Mission for Aid to Greece authorities helped the Greek Police frame two young communists for his murder.
 A communist journalist, Gregorios Staktopoulos, was tried and convicted of helping Vaggelis Vasvanas and Adam Mouzenidis, members of the illegal communist army, commit the murder.
-The communist guerilla radio station said that Adam Mouzenidis was already dead, having been killed in an aerial bombing by the Hellenic Air Force, when Polk was murdered.
+The communist guerilla radio station said that Adam Mouzenidis was already dead, having been killed during aerial bombing by the Hellenic Air Force, when Polk was murdered.
 Staktopoulos himself maintained that the confession that led to his conviction was obtained through torture.
 In fact, it was later revealed that Mouzenidis had arrived at Salonica, where he was allegedly introduced to Polk, two days after Polk's murder, and Vasvanas was not in Greece at the time.

 An investigation by James G. M. Kellis (also known as Killis), a former OSS officer with knowledge of Greek political circles and power brokers, concluded that Greek communist circles lacked the power and influence to commit the murder and cover it up.
-Kellis worked on contract for the Wall Street law firm of William 'Wild Bill' Donovan, the former head of OSS, who was hired by journalist Walter Lippman to investigate the case.
-Following Kellis' conclusion that it was more likely Polk had been murdered by right-wing groups within or affiliated to the Greek government, the investigation was halted and Kellis recalled to Washington.
-At the time the US government was financially supporting the Greek government to prevent a communist take-over of the country.
-The British government had supported the Greek government throughout 1941–1945, but this became a financial impossibility after the war.
+Kellis worked on contract for the Wall Street law firm of William 'Wild Bill' Donovan, the former head of the OSS, who was hired by journalist Walter Lippman to investigate the case.

+Following Kellis' conclusion that it was more likely Polk had been murdered by right-wing groups within or affiliated to the Greek government, the investigation was halted and Kellis was recalled to Washington, D.C.
+At the time, the U.S. government was financially supporting the Greek government to prevent a communist take-over of the country.
+The British government supported the Greek government during World War II, but this became financially impossible for the British government following the war's end.